-• Honesty.
+- Respect.
+Since learning about diverse experiences is central to this course, it is of the utmost importance that you respect your classmates' experiences, differences, and opinions.
+Disrespectful attitudes will not be permitted. - Honesty.
 This means no cheating, and no plagiarism.
 If you cheat/plagiarize, you fail.
 No excuses will be taken into account.
 Your work must be your own, except when asked to work with other students.
 Furthermore, you are required to acknowledge in your papers if you have borrowed any ideas, terms, or phrases, even if you have borrowed from a classmate.
 Please do not copy and paste material from wikipedia or any other website into your assignments, as this is a severe form of cheating (that is very easy to catch, by the way).
 In this class, your assignments should be grounded in the textbook (rather than web resources, which are often wrong!).
-This means that you should NOT do internet research in this class - all you need can be found in the course textbook and supplementary readings.
+This means that you should NOT do internet research in this class all you need is in the course textbook and supplementary readings.
 If you have any hesitation, or if you are in doubt about one of these issues, feel free to ask me.